Congresswoman Matsui is committed to protecting women’s rights and advancing an economic agenda that supports women and families.

 Democratic Women’s Working Group

-Congresswoman Matsui chairs the Democratic Women’s Working Group, which advocates for the When Women Succeed, America Succeeds economic agenda for women and families.
+Congresswoman Matsui has previously chaired the Democratic Women’s Working Group, which advocates for the When Women Succeed, America Succeeds economic agenda for women and families.
 Today, women play an expanded role in America’s workforce, in businesses small and large, and in our homes.
-In fact, 2 of every 3 women are sole/equal breadwinner in their families, yet still only make 79 cents for every dollar a man makes.
+In fact, 2 of every 3 women are sole/equal breadwinner in their families, yet still only make 80 cents for every dollar a man makes.

 The Congresswoman believes that enacting paid family and medical leave, guaranteeing women receive equal pay for equal work, providing affordable childcare options for working families, and ensuring older Americans have retirement security, is key to our nation’s long term continued success.